disgone/hugo-theme-vault/README.md

 # Vault Hugo Theme

 Vault is a responsive, minimal theme for [Hugo](https://gohugo.io/).
-The goals for the theme is to be responsive, performant, accessible and clean.

 <!-- Example  -->